 - In an effort to create customer loyalty, many retailers and businesses offer cashback and reward programs.
-These programs, such as Purchase Rewards, provide cash incentives or discounts at the places you regularly shop and dine, which means more money in your pocket.
+These programs provide cash incentives or discounts at the places you regularly shop and dine, which means more money in your pocket.
 Don't miss out on these opportunities.

 - Take advantage of high yield savings accounts, especially if they have no minimum balance requirements.
 That way your money is working even harder for you by earning more interest.
 You can find such accounts at your local bank or online.
 To check out Pentucket Bank’s own savings account options CLICK HERE.

 - Get thrifty!
 Use popular sites like Groupon and Living Social to find deals on local eateries, activities and even consumer products.
 You can also download Honey to use when shopping online.
 This becomes embedded in your internet browser and automatically searches for and applies discount codes to your shopping cart.
 Or, perhaps try clipping coupons if you prefer more traditional methods.